ellakkis/Cafes/README.md

 # Cafes
-PyCharm with Flask-WTF, Flask-Bootstrap, Bootstrap classes and a bit of csv manipulation.
+PyCharm project with Flask-WTF, Flask-Bootstrap, Bootstrap classes and a bit of csv manipulation.